markusberg/ltpa/README.md

 When validating token expiration, the library will only respect its internal `validity` setting, and will disregard the expiration-date setting in provided tokens.
 To force the library to use the actual timestamp in the token, use the setStrictExpirationValidation() method.
 This behaviour might change in version 2.

-### Character set
+### Character sets

-The module only works with usernames containing characters in the `ibm850` codepage (basically Latin-1).
-The username in the token _should be_ encoded in an IBM proprietary format called `LMBCS` (Lotus Multi-Byte Character Set) for which I have found no javascript implementation.
-However, `LMBCS` is backwards compatible with `ibm850` for all characters in that codepage so if your usernames don't contain characters outside of `ibm850`, then you're good to go.
+The module only works with usernames containing characters in the `ibm850`, and `ibm852` codepages (this covers most of Europe).
+The username in the token is encoded in an old IBM/Lotus format called [`LMBCS` (Lotus Multi-Byte Character Set)](https://en.wikipedia.org/wiki/Lotus_Multi-Byte_Character_Set) for which I have found no javascript implementation.

 ### LTPA1 only